SeqWare/seqware/seqware-distribution/docs/README.md

 the 'develop' branch.
 'Master' should be avoided and should only be modified during releases or with the Hubflow hotfix workflow.

+### Docker Container

+The recommended way to build the documentation is within a docker container that already has the dependencies that we need.
+See [seqware.github.com inside docker](https://github.com/SeqWare/seqware-sandbox/tree/develop/seqware.github.com_inside_docker) which builds upon [seqware inside docker](https://github.com/SeqWare/seqware-sandbox/tree/develop/seqware_inside_docker)

+### Historical

+It is also possible to install everything from scratch on your development box.

 Install nanoc (on Ubuntu 12.04):

 For a basic version of nanoc just follow the directions on their site.
 This is